Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Introduction

 For dialogue systems, existing surveys~\citep{arora2013dialogue, wang2016recent, mallios2016survey, chen2017survey, gao2018neural} are either outdated or not comprehensive.
 Some definitions in these papers are no longer being used at present, and a lot of new works and topics are not covered.
 In addition, most of them lack a multi-angle analysis.
-Thus, in this survey, we comprehensively review high-quality works in recent years with a focus on deep learning based approaches and provide insight into state-of-the-art research from both model angle and system angle.
-Moreover, this survey updates the definitions according to state-of-the-art research and extensively covers the diverse hot topics in dialogue systems.
+Thus, in this survey, we comprehensively review high-quality works in recent years with a focus on deep learning-based approaches and provide insight into state-of-the-art research from both model angle and system angle.
+Moreover, this survey updates the definitions/names according to state-of-the-art research.
+E.g., we name "open-domain dialogue systems" instead of "chit-chat dialogue systems" because most of the articles (roughly 70\% according to our survey) name them as the prior one.
+We also extensively cover the diverse hot topics in dialogue systems and extend some new topics that are popular in current research community (such as Domain Adaptation, Dialogue State Tracking Efficiency, End-to-end methods for task-oriented dialogue systems; Controllable Generation, Interactive Training, and Visual Dialogue for open-domain dialogue systems).